adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 # King Didan dies

-\[6\] Blessed Frideswide, adorned with good customs, devoted herself to tame the body and give life to the spirit, according to the apostle's voice, saying, *Put to death the parts of your body which are on the earth.*^[Col. 3.5]
+\[6\] Blessed Frideswide, adorned with good customs, devoted herself to tame the body and give life to the spirit, according to the Apostle's voice, saying, *Put to death the parts of your body which are on the earth.*^[Col. 3.5]

 But not long after, King Didan *sunk to his bed*,^[1 Macc.
 1.6, 6.8] seized by a heavy illness.
 Dividing his treasure among the poor, protected by the communion of the body of Christ, he gave back his spirit to God.